Quanchip/ai-log-analysis-thesis-2025/note/ML_INTEGRATION_GUIDE_BEGINNER.md

 """
 ML Service for anomaly detection.
 This is the core logic for loading the model and making predictions.

+Based on DecisionTree_model_production.py pattern.
 """
+import sys
 import pickle
 import pandas as pd
 import numpy as np
 from pathlib import Path
-from typing import Dict, List, Optional import logging
+from typing import Dict, List, Optional, Tuple import logging

+# Add loglizer to path (adjust based on where you copied it)
+# You'll need to copy the loglizer library to your backend
+sys.path.append(str(Path(__file__).parent.parent.parent / 'third_party'))
+from loglizer import dataloader

 logger = logging.getLogger(__name__)